Kishandharan/repo/README.md

-# .py to .exe procedure
+# python to executable converting procedure
 Step 1: Create a folder on the desktop to contain the app and the program.

 Step 2: Pick any Python Tkinter GUI program and move it to the folder that we created before.